StingrayFG/muonium-server/README.md

 # About

-muonium is a cloud storage app built with React, Redux, TailwindCSS, MUI, Express, Prisma, PostgreSQL, Dragonfly.
+muonium is a cloud storage app. muonium-server is built with Express, Jest+Supertest, Prisma+PostgreSQL, Dragonfly (Redis).

 ### Real world example